Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Introduction

 \section{Introduction}

-Decision making problems can be formalized using Markov Decision Processes (MDPs).
-To compute a policy for an MDP, the state and action spaces have to be enumerated to find the best possible action for each state.
-But, with increasing number of (indistinguishable) objects, the state space grows exponentially.
-In case the actions depend on the states or objects as well, even more possibilities have to be enumerated, let alone if further concurrent actions are allowed.
-For concurrent actions, all possible action combinations have to be enumerated, yielding an exponentially-sized action space, which is why concurrency is rarely modelled.
+To compute a policy for a Markov decision processes (MDPs), combinations of the state and action spaces have to be enumerated to find the best possible action for each state.
+With an increasing number of (indistinguishable) objects, the state space grows exponentially, leading to drastically more combinations to be enumerated.
+In case the actions also depend on the states or objects, the action space grows as well, leading to even more combinations to enumerate.
+Further, if one allows concurrent actions, all possible combinations of the actions of the already enlarged action space have to be accounted for during the enumeration, yielding an exponentially-sized action space.
+Therefore, given the number of combinations that have to be enumerated, concurrency is rarely modelled.
 However, consider the following example: A small town is haunted by an epidemic.
 To fight the epidemic, the town's mayor can impose travel bans on the town's citizens.
 Certainly, the mayor can confine all citizens to their homes, stopping the epidemic.
 However, the citizens' overall welfare is important as well.
 Therefore, the mayor is interested in the \emph{best decision} of imposing travel bans (concurrent actions) w.r.t.\ confining the epidemic, while keeping the citizens' welfare above a certain threshold.
-In addition, there can be circumstances, where the policy has to be adapted, e.g., if a wave of infections is on the rise, threatening to infect the majority of the population.
-Computing this problem on a propositional level, with every citizen explicitly represented, like approaches such as MDPs do, blows up the state and action space, as it requires exponential enumeration of all subsets of the population.
+Computing this problem on a propositional level, with every citizen explicitly represented, such as with current MDP approaches, blows up the state and action space, as it requires exponential enumeration of all subsets of the population.
 However, there are groups of citizens behaving identically w.r.t.\ getting sick (and well again) as well as regarding their welfare if a travel ban is imposed, i.e., these citizens are indistinguishable for the mayor.
-Within these groups, it does not matter on \emph{which exact} citizen the mayor imposes a travel ban on, only on \emph{how many} she imposes a travel ban on.
+Within these groups, it does not matter on \emph{which exact} citizen the mayor imposes a travel ban, only on \emph{how many} she imposes a travel ban is important.
 Additionally, many computations over subsets of indistinguishable citizens are redundant.
-Thus, we propose to drastically reduce the search and action space by using a first-order representation, grouping indistinguishable citizens, and use this representation to plan group-wise by reasoning about a representative and then projecting the result to the whole group.
+Thus, we propose to drastically reduce the search and action space using a first-order representation, grouping indistinguishable citizens, and use this representation to plan group-wise by reasoning about a representative and then projecting the result to the whole group.
+This paper is an extended version of our paper accepted at AAMAS 2026~\cite{aamas} with appendix including extended examples and with all (complete) proofs.